-Even if the assignee will still be conducting business in English, they will be expected to interact with their foreign business partners, while their families will be expected to interact with foreign neighbors, friends, and colleagues.
-Children typically need to learn the local language in order to succeed in foreign schools, and spouses or partners need help learning the language for their own career or social life.
+Even if the assignee will still be conducting business in English, they will be expected to interact with their international business partners, while their families will be expected to interact with new neighbors, friends, and colleagues from their new country Children typically need to learn the local language in order to succeed in international schools, and spouses or partners need help learning the language for their own career or social life.
 When they understand and appreciate the new culture into which they've been transplanted, families have an easier time navigating their new home, even if their language skills are still developing.
 You can then help them take their cultural literacy to the next level by sharing information about housing, food, dress, social relationships, religion, and other norms and habits.